anniehedgpeth/anniehedgpeth.github.io/_drafts/10M-InSpec.md

   - [Regular Expressions](http://www.anniehedgie.com/inspec-basics-8)
   - [Attributes](http://www.anniehedgie.com/inspec-basics-9)
   - [Attributes with Environment Variables](http://www.anniehedgie.com/inspec-basics-10)

+Feel free to reach out to me on Twitter if you have any questions about InSpec!
+I'm [@anniehedgie](https://twitter.com/anniehedgie).

 *Full disclosure: All of these thoughts are my own, and I was not paid by Chef to write about InSpec.
 I just really like it!*